niccoloraspa/demo-flux-sealed-secrets/README.md

 replicaset.apps/hello-app-6cb6ddd95f   1         1         0       54s
 ```

 As you can see, the pod `pod/hello-app-6cb6ddd95f-2chmq` is in the `CreateContainerConfigError` status.
-This happens because the pod needs a `hello-secret` secret, which is not currently deployed.
-Infact, inspecting the pod's events:
+To become running, the pod needs a `hello-secret` secret, which is currently not deployed:

 ```bash
 ...